iamsmruti/seekers_saga/README.md

 ![Logo](https://firebasestorage.googleapis.com/v0/b/blogarithm-bdb61.appspot.com/o/logo_detail.png?alt=media&token=9b5e610e-8f90-43b8-aa48-bb7ef1bb10f1)
 # Seeker's Saga

-This Application aims at evaluating people's soft skills through various puzzles and treasure hunts.
-The time taken to solve problems, the accuracy and the level of problem are collected from the user and processed to derive at valuable insights.
+This is a Treasure Hunt + Puzzle website, featuring various puzzles and treasure hunts which requires a curious & an attentive mind.
 The Application is reponsive to various device sizes.

 ![Puzzle](https://firebasestorage.googleapis.com/v0/b/blogarithm-bdb61.appspot.com/o/smartmockups_lgnyq15x.jpg?alt=media&token=d4ab65d5-3b88-40ec-9273-890844b08479)

-These insights are presented to the user and the admin through graphts and charts.
+This has an admin dashboard where we can see all the insights from the users

-There are two sections :
+The Website has Puzzles and Hunts

-**A. Puzzle section :** This section contains Puzzles that measure the speed and attention to details
+**A. Puzzle section :** This section has various sets of images where we have to find the one from many similar images, which tests one's attention.

 ![Puzzle](https://firebasestorage.googleapis.com/v0/b/blogarithm-bdb61.appspot.com/o/screencapture-seekers-saga-vercel-app-puzzles-1-2023-04-19-22_54_35.png?alt=media&token=37ffe564-2fc3-4505-9ded-837c5681995d)

-**B. Hunt section :** This section contains Treasure Hunts, that helps in measuring the creativity in solving the riddles and the intelligence needed to solve the same.
+**B. Hunt section :** This section has various riddles with specific themes to each hunt.
+For example, a Geographic Hunt will have riddles related to continents and countries.

 ![Hunt](https://firebasestorage.googleapis.com/v0/b/blogarithm-bdb61.appspot.com/o/screencapture-seekers-saga-vercel-app-hunts-1-2023-04-19-22_54_58.png?alt=media&token=b387693a-0c5b-41dc-90c4-f1cb185e43c2)

-Overall the user will have to attempt both the puzzle and a hunt, in order to derive at a conclusion.
+Overall, this app is a fun experience.
+This also supports a leaderboard where you can see how ur friends are doing along with you.

 ## Solving the puzzle